The Isaan Gender Diversity Network comes out to create space for equality and acceptance - The Isaan Record

 Bel hopes that the more the LGBTQ community can grow, the more pressure it can apply in making Thai society more equal.

-“What I want to see in the future is the right to equal marriage and for everyone to see us as normal people, just like anyone else in general,” Bel says.
+“What I want to see in the future is the right to equal marriage and for everyone to see us as normal people, just like anyone else,” Bel says.
 “I want them to understand us more.”

 Panote “Toei” Srinuan of Srisaket: Isaan society accepts gender diversity, but with conditions.